Yuanhl4/514_project/README.md

 An remote terminal with a screen and  a counter will show more information of mouth breathing in one day.

 # Highlights:
+## Comfortability
+The humidity and temperature sensor is light enough to be attched to the mask surface without being noticed.
+Besides, the snsors will be linked with ESP32 board through wire, so the controller can be fixed on the mask, the area next to the ears, through a clip.
+The user experience will be close to having a earpod and a mask.
+## Remote device
+There will be a remote device to calculate the data of oral breath times sent from ESP32 and show it through

 # Sketch
 ![IMG_0031](https://github.com/Yuanhl4/514_project/assets/148398211/0eaf5a55-3f8b-4797-8451-45ffa033b0c8)